input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 ## DID Documents

 The `prism` DID method allows to create fairly expressive DID documents.
 In this first version, the method supports the creation of DID documents that contain arbitrary services.
-On the side of verification methods, all W3C verification relationships are supported (namely, authentication, key agreement, assertion, capability invocation and capability delegation).
+With respect to verification methods, all W3C verification relationships are supported (namely, authentication, key agreement, assertion, capability invocation and capability delegation).
 The supported verification method type is `EcdsaSecp256k1VerificationKey2019` where keys are expressed as JWK.
 In future versions, more verification method types will be supported.

 ### EXAMPLE: DID document (JSON-LD)